 Sadly, elder abuse is a serious and growing concern in our community.

 Elder abuse can take many forms including financial, physical, psychological, sexual and neglect.
 However, financial elder abuse is the most common form of abuse experienced by older Australians.

 The Public Trustee works with government agencies and organisations to help raise awareness of elder abuse because it is vital, that as a community we value and protect the rights of ageing Queenslanders.

 Financial elder abuse is the misuse or theft of an older person’s money or assets.

-Each year the Public Trustee helps thousands of vulnerable Queenslanders with reduced decision-making capacity, and we advocate on behalf of those who have fallen victim to the misappropriation of funds.
+Each year the Public Trustee supports thousands of Queenslanders with reduced decision-making capacity, and we advocate on behalf of those who have fallen victim to the misappropriation of funds.

 Some examples of financial elder abuse include:

 - Forcing an elderly person to sign over their property or assets

 - Misusing or taking an elderly person’s money or credit cards